NC Cardinal Support and Staff Education

 1. Search the catalog for an existing record.

-2. If NO record exists
+2. If NO record exists, either:

 1. Create a record by importing a MARC record from OCLC, a Z39.50 source, or vendor site